William & Mary Libraries are pleased to offer 3D printers in Swem Library for use by all current students, staff, and faculty.

 Once you are trained and have designed a file to print, you will need to schedule a time to use the printers in Swem Library Room 139.

 Use the printer scheduler to schedule a printing session on the printer you wish to use and for which you have designed a file to print.
-To ensure that your printer is ready, the library requires 24 hour advance notice of when you would like to print your file.
-This gives our staff time to check the printer before you arrive.

 Please remember the following policies: